choiharam/card/README.md

 	- As mentioned above, the game will end in a certain condition.
 But it might be too long to continue the game until the deck of the cards is empty.
 So one might want to have a limit of the card, or the number of the playing count. **OR** you can also decide to use two sets of the card.
 Then, each card will have double of the chance to appear.

 # Printing the Cards
-I'm planning to print out and make it as a physical card.
+The design of the card is still under construction.
+But I'm planning to print out and make it as a physical card.
 It will look like any conventional game card.
-The design of the card is still under construction.
 The back side design is not planned yet.
 Here you can see what I have done so far:

 ![cards](https://github.com/choiharam/card/blob/main/images/cards.gif)